igeligel/personal-site/content/06-02-2018/index.md

 _autopep8_

-Autopep8 also tries here to do the minimal work.
+Autopep8 also tries here to do minimal work.
 The namedtuple will be split into multiple lines.
 The arguments for the names are also split into two lines.
 Other than that it will also try to leave the text on the same line in the super_long_property_in_tuple definition.
 The generator expression just gets put onto the next line.

 ```python
 def generator_expression():